chazzpm/aFICSCHASS/_posts/2020-01-18-00aFICSVision.md

 # Part 0 aF Vision

-# 0. aNT's alter Football process prespective
+# 0. aNT's alter Football Process Perspective
 > **Charles R Paez Monzon** 2019 aNatureTechnologies

 > "I will not write it for you, I am writing it for me.
 No idea if for an us, in any near future"